-Studies show that the best way to deal with difficult times is to seek meaning in the difficulties.
+Studies show that the best way to deal with difficult times is to search for meaning in the difficulties.
 There are a lot of sad and restless people in the world now, thinking about how to become happier.
 But is happiness the right goal to achieve?

 A Nobel Prize laureate, psychologist Daniel Kahneman, claims that most people really do not seek happiness at all.
 At first, these words may sound shocking, but as soon as you understand the difference between happiness and satisfaction, they will make sense.